AuDigitalHealth/lingo/docs/design/technologies.md

 - Repository interfaces for common CRUD operations
 - Ability to define custom queries using method names
 - Pagination and sorting support

+#### RabbitMQ

+Lingo provides RabbitMQ as an option (this can be ignored entirely if it is not essential for your use case) as a way to queue searches within the ticket database.
+The code for this can be found [here](../../sergio-extension/).

+- Asynchronous processing of ticket search requests
+- Prevents system overload during peak search periods
+- Message queues act as buffers between search requests and database operations
+- Support for multiple search consumers to handle requests in parallel
+- Dead letter queues for handling failed search operations
+- Message persistence to prevent data loss during system failures
+- Ability to prioritize certain types of search requests
+- Built-in monitoring and management interface
+- Scalable architecture for handling growing search volumes
+- Message acknowledgment to ensure reliable delivery
+- Queue-specific TTL (Time To Live) for search requests
+- Load balancing of search operations across multiple consumers
+- Circuit breaker pattern support for graceful degradation

 #### Postgres